 Testing for COVID-19

 COVID-19 tests for Hebrew Rehabilitation Center patients are processed by our acute care hospital affiliate Beth Israel Deaconess Medical Center, with results in under 24 hours.
-Each Hebrew Rehabilitation Center patient has been offered a test, whether or not they showed symptoms, and many patients have been tested multiple times.
+We are supplementing this testing program with our own rapid testing that can be processed on-site, with results available in one hour.
 Please review the Q&A at the bottom of the page for more on our testing efforts, including our employee testing policy.

 Infection Control Efforts